StanJulia/Stan.jl/docs/src/WALKTHROUGH.md

   describe(sim)
 end
 ```
-The first time (or when updates to the model or data have been made) stan() will compile the model and create the executable.
+The first time (or when updates to the model have been made) stan() will compile the model and create the executable.

 On Windows, the CmdStanDir argument appears needed (this is still being investigated).
 On OSX/Unix CmdStanDir is obtained from either ~/.juliarc.jl or an environment variable (see the Requirements section).